This version is still in development and is not considered stable yet. For the latest stable version, please use StreamX Guides 1.1.0! |

 sudo apt install gcc -y

-permanently available in all new terminal windows.
+is available in all terminal windows.